-Indie artists make music for the love of the music, the ability to express themselves, and it doesn’t hurt to make some extra money on the side.
+Indie artists make music for the love of the music.
+However, I’m sure it doesn’t hurt to make some extra money on the side as well.
 For some, making music was not intended to be a full-time career, but could it be?

 Major labels no longer control the music scene.
 Yes, they still have releases funded by a large marketing budget.
-Yes, they can afford to hire the best technical staff to make sure their productions are flawless, or as close to flawless as possible, but do they always have the pulse of the audience?
-Simply put, no.
+Yes, they can afford to hire the best technical staff to make sure their productions are flawless, or as close to flawless as possible, but do they always understand the pulse of the audience?
+Honestly, no.

 The growth of home recording studios and social media marketing has changed the music industry.
-Anyone who wants to release music can.
-The music should be quality to be successful, but people have to hear about the product (your music) for them to buy it.
+Anyone who wants to release music can do so themselves.
+Of course, the music should be quality to be successful, but people have to hear about your music for them to even consider buying it.

-The Internet has made the world a smaller place.
-There are opportunities to be successful in the music industry, but you have to plan.
-No individual can do it alone, and it takes hard work to create a strong buzz about your music while remaining relevant and current.
-This is where the planning comes in.
+Luckily for us, the Internet has made the world a smaller place.
+There are tons of opportunities to be successful in the music industry, but you have to plan accordingly.
+No individual can do it alone, and it takes hard work to create a strong buzz about your music that lasts the test of time.
+This is where lots of planning and an amazing team come in.

 You can manage yourself as an indie artist, but this will take away time from your creative process.
-It will also add additional stress, and you may not have the same contacts a personal manager may have.
+It’ll also add additional stress and you may not have the same contacts a personal, professional manager may have.
 Personal managers are one of the business minded members of your team that have a direct interest in your success.
 They receive a portion of your earnings, negotiated in advance.
-Managers want you to be successful, and a good manager will push you towards success because it directly relates to their success and financial earnings.
+Managers want you to be successful and a good manager will push you towards success because it directly relates to their success and financial earnings.

 Personal managers help to develop an artist image and career plan.
 They help find labels, publishers, and establish/negotiate fees for different services provided by outside entities.
 They help find producers, songs, photographers, and stylists.
 They help ensure record releases are coordinated with tour dates.
 They make sure the album art gives off the desired image for your brand.
 A personal manager helps the artist put together the rest of the team to ensure the artist has the best opportunities to be successful, and they should, as the artist is footing the bill for these services.